Policies & Information

-Due to the ongoing and uncertain nature of the COVID-19 global pandemic, Carthage has had to review existing policies and practices related to the financial management of our J-Term study tours.
+Because of the uncertainty around travel, Carthage has had to review existing policies and practices related to the financial management of our J-Term study tours.
 As a result of this review, here are some important updates:

 We have formalized and updated the key dates and payment schedule as follows: